 Let’s enhance your courses

 If all this seems new to you, keep calm and consider seeking assistance from people who have more experience in social online learning.
 This way you can avoid the most common pitfalls and benefit from the lessons learned by others.
 The fact that you want to create more user-friendly and socially engaging courses means that you are already on the right track.

 P.S.
 We have created workshops especially to help our customers to tackle the challenges in social learning.
-You can contact me at email@example.com and I will help you make your courses more social.
+You can contact firstname.lastname@example.org and we will help you make your courses more social.